 Navigating the joys and challenges of raising a gifted child can be difficult, and most of us could use some extra support.
+GRC offers periodic sessions led by professionals in education and/or the gifted community.

 Other recommended resources: